GitFitCode/gitfitbot/README.md

   - Inside Files, look for team -> gitfitcode -> discord bot secrets -> autobot -> `.env`.
   - Download or copy contents into your local `.env` file.

-- Get access to the `Digital Junkyard` development server on Discord from Sirrele, Pratik, Robert, Felix or Von.
+- Get access to the `Digital Junkyard` development server on Discord from Pratik.

 ### Setting up service.json (Google Cloud)